robertreppel/hist/README.md

 ## Tests

 Uses http://goconvey.co/.
 Run it to see BDD-style details about hist's business rules and behaviour.
-Note that to get all of them to pass a local DynamoDB instance must be running. (https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/)
+For the integration tests to pass, a local DynamoDB instance must be running. ( https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/ )

 ## Production Use